aboerzel/Behavioral-Cloning/README.md

 For this project I have made some modifications to the original NVIDIA model.
 The final model architecture is described here:

 First I used two layers for preprocessing.
 The lambda layer normalizes and mean-centers the image data between +/- 0.5.
-The following cropping layer removes the sky and the car front from the image, which are not needed for learning.
+The following cropping layer removes the sky and the car front from the image, which have no relevance to driving behavior.

 Each of the 5 convolutional layers has a 1x1 stride, and a 2x2 max pooling operation to reduce spatial resolution.
 The first 3 convolutional layers use a 5x5 filter while the final 2 use a 3x3 filter as the input dimensionality is reduced.